 Jim Bennett is screwed up.
-He teaches English at a local college, but hates his job.
+He teaches English at a local college but hates his job.
 He’s a failed writer, a mediocre talent, and can’t keep his personal shortcomings from affecting his classroom.
 He’s brutally honest, pushes his students, reminds them daily that they will never be famous, and can barely get his shit together long enough to pretend that he’s interested in their futures.
 On top of all that, Jim comes from a wealthy family that he’s alienated, with his mother only good enough for him to borrow money from and a big shot grandfather who just passed away.
-And, oh yeah, Bennett is a compulsive gambler, a frequenter of illegal, underground casinos, and a man who’s so far in debt that his body is about to pay the check his talent couldn’t cash.
-Things are going worse than usual for our main character, and it’s not about to get better.
+And, oh yeah, Bennett is a compulsive gambler, a frequenter of illegal, underground casinos, and a man who’s in a lot of debt.

 Two groups of bad company want money from Jim.
 Well, money or his mangled corpse, either one.
 First, a group of Korean mafia led by the powerful Mister Lee.
 He owes them 200,000 thousand and has no idea how he’s going to get that kind of money.
 Second, Neville Baraka, a cool cat who likes to loan money and then leave you tied to a chair when you can’t pay it back.
 Between the two groups, Jim is in way over his head and must turn to a third party to cover his debts.
 This would be the almighty Frank, a man whose cold-hearted wisdom is only equaled by his enormous appetite for leverage.
 Add in a few other players to the game (a college basketball player looking for guidance, a tennis pro about to become a star, a beautiful English major with real talent) and you have a cast of characters about to put it all on the line, hoping less for a payout and more for survival.